 Responsibilities, tasks and procedures

-The Supervisory Board's responsibilities, tasks and procedures are laid down in the Articles of Association of NS, the Articles of Association of NS Groep NV and the Rules of Procedure of the Executive Board, the Supervisory Board and its committees.
+The Supervisory Board's responsibilities, tasks and procedures are laid down in the Articles of Association and in the Rules of Procedure of the Executive Board, the Supervisory Board and its committees.
 The Supervisory Board reports to the General Meeting.
 The Supervisory Board as a whole is responsible for the proper implementation of its tasks.
 Supervisory Board members are free to adopt positions independently from the Executive Board.
-Members of the Supervisory Board perform their duties without a mandate and independently of any personal interest in the company.
+Members of the Supervisory Board perform their duties independently of any personal interest in the company.
 At least once a year, the Supervisory Board discusses the performance of the Executive Board as a body and the performance of the individual members of that board.

 Members of the Supervisory Board will not participate in discussions and decision-making about any matter or transaction where their direct or indirect personal interests conflict with the interests of NS.